watson-intu/self-docs/workshops-devcon/Workshop2-CustomizingTheConversationService/lab-docs/workshop_2.md

 ### B. Importing the example "Self-Dialog" workspace into the Conversation service

-To complete this task, you must download the **Intu Starter Kit**, which contains a complete Conversation service workspace **Self-Dialog** that you need for this workshop.
+To complete this task, you must download the **Intu Starter Kit**, which contains a complete Conversation service workspace **Intu-Dialog** that you need for this workshop.

 **Important:** Should you wish to use your own **custom** Conversation workspace, please skip down and follow the instructions in **Challenge: Using your own custom Conversation workspace with Intu** below.